roshand33/Notes/jenkins_QnA.md

-Your company is adopting Infrastructure as Code (IaC) using tools like Terraform.
+7.Your company is adopting Infrastructure as Code (IaC) using tools like Terraform.
 How can you incorporate Terraform scripts into your Jenkins pipeline to automate the provisioning of infrastructure alongside application deployment?
 Version Control for Terraform Code:
 Store all Terraform configuration files in a Git repository (e.g., GitHub, GitLab, Bitbucket) alongside your application code or in a separate infrastructure repository.
 This enables versioning, collaboration, and change tracking for your infrastructure.
 2. Jenkinsfile for Pipeline Definition: